AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/adding-dynamic-media-assets-to-pages.md

 1. In AEM, open the page where you want to add the Dynamic Media component.
 1. In the left pane, tap the **[!UICONTROL Components]** icon, then filter for Dynamic Media.

    If no Dynamic Media components are available, you need to enable&ndash;or turn on&ndash; the Dynamic Media components.
-See [Editing Page Templates](/help/sites-cloud/authoring/features/templates.md#editing-templates-template-authors) for more information.
+See [Editing Templates - Template Authors](/help/sites-cloud/authoring/features/templates.md) for more information.

    ![6_5_360video_wcmcomponent](assets/6_5_360video_wcmcomponent.png)